al9veda/InfraNodus/README.md

-##InfraNodus is a lightweight interface to graph databases (User - Node.Js - Neo4J).
+##InfraNodus is an interface to Neo4J in Node.Js.

 =================